-An article by Marshall, et al (1979:45-65) reports on conducted with policyholders about the agent/policyholder relationship.
+An article by Marshall, et al ((1979:45-65)) reports on studies with policyholders conducted about the agent/policyholder relationship.
 The studies were directed at determining the level of service given to policyholders, particularly in light of the growing number of companies who market life insurance by direct mail, circumventing the Findings were that two levels of service agency system. appeared to be given by life insurance agents.
 Passive service with minimal response to policyholder initiated service requests were found to be common among those who had small amounts of life insurance.
 The majority of people with large amounts of life insurance were receiving active service including more agent initiated monitoring of client needs.